-1.8 OMB BLANKET DELEGATED PURCHASE AUTHORITY
+1.8 OMB DELEGATED PURCHASE AUTHORITY

-Effective July 1, 2018, OMB has delegated the following blanket authority to the heads of agencies and institutions subject to procurement laws, rules, and OMB guidelines:
+For state agencies, effective July 1, 2025, OMB has delegated the following blanket authority to the heads of agencies and institutions subject to procurement laws, rules, and OMB guidelines:

 - Goods and Services.
 Agencies may purchase goods and services, regardless of the dollar amount. - Printing.
-Agencies may purchase printing less than \$5,000 subject to the Guidelines for State Procurement of Printing.
-Submit a Purchase Request for printing \$5,000 and over using the Procurement Work Request System. - Information Technology (IT).
-Agencies may purchase Information Technology, subject to the Guidelines for Information Technology Procurement.
-IT purchase \$25,000 and over must be reviewed by the Information Technology Department.
-Procurement Officers for major IT projects \$500,000 and over must receive a special purchasing delegation from OMB.
-(N.D.C.C. § 54-35-15.2) - Alternate Procurements.
-Alternate Procurement documentation is not required for limited and noncompetitive purchases less than \$10,000.
+Agencies may purchase printing less than \$10,000 subject to the Guidelines for State Procurement of Printing.
+Submit a Purchase Request for printing \$10,000 and over using the Procurement Work Request System. - Information Technology (IT). - For Information Technology purchases under \$100,000, agencies must comply with the requirements set forth in the Guidelines for Information Technology Procurement, including Initiative Intake, IT Review, and Third Party Risk Management (TPRM) procedures (See.
+N.D.C.C. § 54-59-09). - For IT projects valued at \$100,000 and over, state agencies must additionally comply with N.D.C.C. § 54-59-11.1 which requires the state agency to involve NDIT in the planning and study of the project.
+The state agency must receive a recommendation from NDIT prior to proceeding with any study related to the project. - For IT projects determined to be Major IT projects under N.D.C.C. § 54-35-15.2, N.D.C.C. § 54-59-11, and N.D.C.C. § 54-59-32, state agencies do not have authority to purchase Major IT projects, unless a purchase authority delegation is requested and approved by OMB State Procurement Office.
+The agency procurement officer must meet the procurement officer requirement established pursuant to N.D.C.C. § 54-59-32.
+If the delegation is approved, an OMB state procurement officer will be assigned to provide oversight and participate on the project collaboration team.
+The agency procurement officer must comply with all requirements of the applicable laws and Guidelines for IT Procurement established by NDIT and OMB.
+(Note: State Major IT Project laws will change effective August 1, 2025 pursuant to Senate Bill 2049). - Alternate Procurements.
+Alternate Procurement documentation is not required for micro-purchases valued at less than \$10,000.
 Alternate Procurement approval is required for purchases \$10,000 and over that deviate from the purchasing threshold competition requirements based on the estimated dollar value.
-Agencies must submit a SFN 51403 Alternate Procurement form to the State Procurement Office using the Procurement Mork Request System.
+Agencies must submit a SFN 51403 Alternate Procurement form to the State Procurement Office using the Procurement Office Work Request System.
 The Alternate Procurement must be approved by the State Procurement Office prior to the purchase.

-1.9 OMB SPECIAL DELEGATED PURCHASE AUTHORITY
+1.9 OMB Special Delegated Purchase Authority

-Some types of delegated purchase authority must be approved by OMB.
+For state agencies, some types of delegated purchase authority must be approved by OMB.

-- Major IT OMB must delegate special authority to procurement officers for a major information technology project (N.D.C.C. § 54-59-32).
-The procurement officer for a major IT project must meet minimum qualifications subject to the Guidelines for Information Technology Procurement. - Provisional Employees who have limited training or experience may be granted provisional procurement certification from the OMB State Procurement Office that will be valid for a limited period during which the employee must attend the required certification courses.
-Until the employee completes the training, a certified procurement officer must oversee the employee's work to ensure compliance with state procurement laws, rules, policies and procedures. - Non-State Employee Under special circumstances, an agency may desire to have a nonstate employee as their procurement officer.
+- Provisional Employees who have limited training or experience may be granted provisional procurement certification from the OMB State Procurement Office that will be valid for a limited period during which the employee must attend the required certification courses.
+Until the employee completes the training, a certified procurement officer must oversee the employee's work to ensure compliance with state procurement laws, rules, policies and procedures. - Non-State Employee Under special circumstances, an agency may desire to have a non-state employee as their procurement officer.
 Use the delegation of purchase authority form to request OMB state procurement approval.